Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 NERMUT: Doing an illegal drug is the defense of…

-DAR: Ah-ha!
+DAR: Ah-ah!

 PLECK: It was illegal when I left the diner.

 NERMUT: Yes.
-You left with it in your system which is why we're having this conversation, which is why C-53, I need you to approach Ambassador Decksetter, please.
+You left with it in your system which is why we’re having this conversation, which is why: C-53, I need you to approach Ambassador Decksetter, please.

 C-53: Apologies, Ambassador Decksetter.